 The 2017 programme will be announced soon.
 If you would like to find out more about hosting your own Harvest Festival or would like to join us at Lower Hewood Farm, please do get in touch.

 Alongside the Harvest Film Festival, Common Ground is collaborating with Lower Hewood Farm to host a short film competition.
 This is an open call to all filmmakers from around the world, living and working in both rural and urban landscapes, to submit films under 15 minutes relating to the festival themes of farming, food and land.

+The films will be judged by Robert Macfarlane (author of The Wild Places, The Old Ways and Landmarks), Hope Dixon Leach (director of The Levelling), Colin Greenwood (Radiohead) and Robin Baker (Head Curator of the BFI National Film Archive).
+The prize-giving for the winning films will take place during the Harvest Film Festival 2017 launched at Lower Hewood Farm.
+All shortlisted competition entries will be showcased during the event, before touring to other venues across the UK who are also hosting Harvest Film Festival.
+All shortlisted film-makers will be able to pitch new projects to Common Ground for production.
 The prize-giving for the winning films will take place during the Harvest Film Festival 2017 launched at Lower Hewood Farm.
 All shortlisted competition entries will be showcased during the event, before touring to other venues across the UK who are also hosting Harvest Film Festival.
 All shortlisted film-makers will be able to pitch new projects to Common Ground for production.

 First prize: £1,000 and a week-long residency at Lower Hewood Farm to work on a project of your choice.